-We found that 31 objects obeyed our candidate selection criteria, and considered these excellent Sculptor group star cluster candidates.
+We found that 31 objects obeyed our candidate selection criteria and considered these excellent Sculptor group star cluster candidates.
 However, we needed to consider the possibility of further contamination from Galactic foreground stars.
-In our observed color and magnitude range, there is possible contamination from dwarf stars at distances of $\sim 2.5-6$ kpc, and by giants at distances $\gtrsim 25$ kpc.
-Because the Sculptor group galaxies lie near the South Galactic Pole, we expect that contaminating giants would lie in the halo, while the dwarf stars would be members of either the thick disk or halo.
-Since at the magnitudes of interest halo giants are outnumbered by foreground dwarfs by $\sim 100:1$ (Morrison et al. 2000; Majewski, Ostheimer, Kunkel, & Patterson 2000), dwarfs are the likeliest stellar contaminants.
-We thus used the gravity-sensitive features in our spectra, in particular the Mgb and MgH features at \sim 5200Å as well as Ca4227, to identify foreground dwarfs.
+In our observed color and magnitude range, there is possible contamination from dwarf stars at distances of $\sim 2.5$ -6 kpc, and by giants at distances ≥25 kpc.
+Because the Sculptor group galaxies lie near the south Galactic pole, we expect that contaminating giants would lie in the halo, while the dwarf stars would be members of either the thick disk or halo.
+Since at the magnitudes of interest halo giants are outnumbered by foreground dwarfs by $\sim 100:1$ (Morrison et al. 2000; Majewski et al. 2000), dwarfs are the likeliest stellar contaminants.
+We thus used the gravity-sensitive features in our spectra, in particular the Mg b and MgH features at $\sim$ 5200 Å as well as Ca4227, to identify foreground dwarfs.
 Figure 5 shows the spectra of all of the candidates.
-Seven of the spectra-those of NGC 55 candidates #1, #2, #3, #5, and #6 and NGC 300 candidates #2 and #5-have the strong Mgb and MgH absorption of dwarf stars.
-These spectra can be best fit by Kurucz (1993) models appropriate for solar-metallicity main sequence dwarfs (log $g \sim 5.0$), rather than lower-gravity models appropriate for integrated spectra of star clusters.
-Moreover, examining their position in the diagnostic diagram of Figure 4, we found that 3/7 lie near or below the 3σ velocity limit, while the other four are broadened objects in NGC 55 that lie on the edge of the Mosaic 2 image and have near-zero heliocentric velocity.
+Seven of the spectra-those of NGC 55 candidates 1, 2, 3, 5, and 6 and NGC 300 candidates 2 and 5-have the strong Mg b and MgH absorption of dwarf stars.
+These spectra can be best fitted by Kurucz (1993) models appropriate for solar-metallicity main-sequence dwarfs (log $g \sim 5.0$ ), rather than lower gravity models appropriate for integrated spectra of star clusters.
+Moreover, examining their position in the diagnostic diagram of Figure 4, we found that 3/7 lie near or below the 3 $\sigma$ velocity limit, while the other four are broadened objects in NGC 55 that lie on the edge of the Mosaic 2 image and have near-zero heliocentric velocity.
 We thus removed these seven objects from the sample and considered the remaining 24 objects as likely Sculptor group star clusters.
 Table 4 summarizes the properties of the Sculptor group GCs.

 5.2.
-Measurement of Lick indices
+Measurement of Lick Indices

-We measured Lick/IDS (Brodie & Huchra 1990) indices, as redefined by Trager et al. (1998), for our star clusters and for the Lick/IDS standards HD 3567, HD 22879, HD 23249, HD 196755, HD 218527, HD 219449, and HD 222368.
-We were primarily interested in the Balmer indices, Mgb, Fe5270, Fe5335, and Ca4227; the Balmer indices are useful as age indicators, while the combination $[Mg/Fe]' = \sqrt{Mgb(0.72 \times Fe5270 + 0.28 \times Fe5335)}$ (Thomas, Maraston, & Bender 2003) provides a tracer of total metallicity that is independent of α/Fe .
+We measured Lick/IDS (Brodie & Huchra 1990) indices, as redefined by Trager et al. (1998), for our star clusters and for the Lick/IDS standards HD 3567, 22879, 23249, 196755, 218527, 219449, and 222368.
+We were primarily interested in the Balmer indices, Mg b, Fe5270, Fe5335, and Ca4227;

+the Balmer indices are useful as age indicators, while the combination [Mg/Fe]' = [Mg $b(0.72\text{Fe}5270 + 0.28\text{Fe}5335)]^{1/2}$ (Thomas, Maraston, & Bender 2003) provides a tracer of total metallicity that is independent of $\alpha/\text{Fe}$ .